Sunday, July 24, 2016

 Aroma and Flavor – 2.75 out of 3 mugs

 This had a light aroma.
-Really nothing notable and was not sure what to expect.
+There was nothing notable, and I was unsure what to expect.
 At First sip, I thought this was great.
-Then I found an odd aftertaste.
-Almost a bitter aftertaste.
-Then I wonder what was that outstanding beverage I just enjoyed and have another sip.
-Go though the same process.
-It is creamy and smooth with a bold vanilla flavor, yet not like a cream soda vanilla.
-Overall, pretty nice!
+Then I found an odd aftertaste—almost a bitter aftertaste.
+Then I wondered what that outstanding beverage I enjoyed, and I had another sip.
+I went through the same process.
+It is creamy and smooth with a bold vanilla flavor, unlike a cream soda vanilla.
+Overall, it is pretty nice!

 Head – 2.5 out of 3 mugs